 - sustainable and dynamic.

-Certain legally binding rules apply to the States Parties, such as the obligation for developed countries to provide developing countries with financial support to enable them to implement the agreement.
+Certain legally binding rules will apply to the States Parties, such as the obligation for developed countries to provide developing countries with financial support to enable them to implement the agreement.

 In terms of transparency, a system for tracking national commitments, which is slightly flexible for developing countries, has also kept track of everyone’s efforts.

-The purpose is to hold the increase in global average temperature to well below 2°C above pre-industrial levels and to ensure that efforts are pursued to limit the temperature increase to 1.5 °C. To achieve this, the Paris Agreement stipulates that all countries shall review their contributions to reducing greenhouse gas emissions every five years.
-Each new contribution set out on a national level should include a progression compared with the precedent.
-The Parties committed to reaching a global peak in greenhouse gas emissions as soon as possible, in order to achieve a balance between emissions and their removal in the second half of the century.
-The States are also required to increase their efforts to mitigate and reduce their greenhouse gas emissions.
+The purpose of the agreement is to hold the increase in global average temperature to well below 2°C above pre-industrial levels and to ensure that efforts are pursued to limit the temperature increase to 1.5 °C. To achieve this, it stipulates that all countries shall review their contributions to reducing greenhouse gas emissions every five years.
+Every new nationally determined contribution will need to be more ambitious than the last.

-- reducing GHG emissions by 2025-2030,
+- reducing greenhouse gas emissions by 2025-2030,

-Updated: December 2020
+Updated: December 2023